RENBRAN/documentation/content/applications/inventory_and_mrp/inventory/product_management/product_tracking/serial_numbers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 For various methods of assigning serial numbers individually or in bulk, click the
-:guilabel:`⦙≣ (bulleted list)` icon in the product line of a receipt.
+:icon:`fa-list` :guilabel:`(list)` icon in the product line of a receipt.

 Add a line
 **********

-In the :guilabel:`Open: Stock move` pop-up window that appears, serial numbers can be manually input
+In the :guilabel:`Open: Stock move` pop-up window, manually enter serial numbers
 in the :guilabel:`Lot/Serial Number` column.
 This method is best reserved for adding only one or a
 few serial numbers.